How to Become a Cell Biologist: Career Guide

 Note: Salary levels can vary greatly for cell biologists, depending on the level of education, who the employer is, and the amount of experience of the biologist.

-Personality Traits Needed to Become a Cell Biologist
+Personal Traits Needed to Become a Cell Biologist

 Even with the right education and skill set, becoming a successful cell biologist is not guaranteed.
 If you’re reading the list of personality and intellectual traits listed below, and you recognize many of the traits in yourself, you may be well suited for a career as a cell biologist.